Probing the Information-Probabilistic Description: Conclusions

 \section{Conclusions}

 To summarize, we have suggested a way to probe the information conservation proposal (\ref{S=0}) in cosmology and for black holes.
-According to this description, the information which seemed to be lost for external observers should be manifested as the entanglement entropy, which reproduces the dark-energy-like terms and thus addition energy near their horizons.
+According to this description, the information which seemed to be lost for external observers should be manifested as the entanglement entropy, which reproduces the dark-energy-like terms and thus additional energy near their horizons.
 In the case of the Hubble horizon, this idea can explain the observed dark energy.
-For black holes dark-energy-like terms neatly explain anomalous redshifts of far quasars and apparent superluminal motions, reproducing the data for the well-known supermassive black hole in M87 galaxy.
+For black holes, dark-energy-like terms neatly explain apparent superluminal motion, reproducing the data for the well-known supermassive black hole in M87 galaxy and provide qualitative explanation for the anomalous redshifts of far quasars.